 The knocker is normally controlled by an electrical control system with a solenoid valve.

-The area to be knocked should be able to swing so that the impact can expand in all directions.
+Within the area where the knocking takes place there should be enough space for the impact to expand in all directions.
 Reinforcements of the silo walls and additional ribs should be avoided, as this increases the weight and the strength of the silo walls and thus reduces the effect of the knocker.

 Knocker K 40